Kilian-Sosa/hanged-man/README.md

-# The Hanged Man
+# HangMan
-The Hanged Man game in the shell with C#
+The HangMan game in the shell with C#

 ## Minimum requirements: